duncan-ship-it/xk6-mqtt-fork/README.md

 If you want to contribute and improve this extension (you are welcome !) see Build for development section.

-If your are only interrested to use this extension and write your own js tests this section is for you.
+If your are only interested to use this extension and write your own js tests this section is for you.
 It only requieres docker.

 Run the following commands.